RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models

 \section{Introduction}

-Modern voice cloning (\vc) can synthesize speech indistinguishable from a target speaker using only seconds of reference audio.
-This capability enables beneficial applications, such as personalized speech interfaces, accessibility tools, and movie dubbing, while simultaneously creating ground for fraud and impersonation~\citep{azzuni2025voice}.
-Recent progress in audio generation has driven substantial improvements in \vc{}, driven by a shift from classic acoustic-model pipelines toward \textit{(1) autoregressive codec token language models (LMs)}~\citep{liao2024fish, du2024cosyvoice, higgsaudio2025}, \textit{(2) diffusion and flow-based generation}~\citep{huynh2025ozspeech,li2023styletts,wang2025spark,moss2025ttsd}, and \textit{(3) hybrid systems that combine token LMs with diffusion refinement}~\citep{du2024cosyvoice,cui2025glm}.
+Modern voice cloning (\vc) can synthesize speech that closely resembles a target speaker from only a few seconds of reference audio.
+This capability enables applications such as personalized speech interfaces, accessibility tools, and movie dubbing, while also creating risks of impersonation and fraud~\cite{azzuni2025voice}.
+Recent progress in audio generation has substantially improved \vc{} quality, driven by autoregressive codec-token language models~\cite{liao2024fish,du2024cosyvoice,higgsaudio2025}, diffusion and flow-based generators~\cite{huynh2025ozspeech,li2023styletts,chen2025f5}, and hybrid systems that combine language-model planning with acoustic generation~\cite{du2024cosyvoice,cui2025glm}.

-Although audio generation models demonstrate strong capabilities in \vc, their performance depends strongly on the quality of reference audio, the textual context, linguistic coverage, model architecture, and any downstream processing applied to the synthesized output.
-For example, reference audio captured ``in the wild'' (e.g., with background noise) can distort speaker cues and degrade cloning quality~\citep{pankov2023dino,he2024noro}.
-Likewise, long and noisy text prompts (e.g., special tokens, formatting templates, and mixed-language fragments) can impair content accuracy and lead to instability in long-form generation~\citep{feng2024exploring}.
-Moreover, cloned audio is forensically perceptible due to persistent artifacts that facilitate deepfake detection.
-While several studies~\citep{song2025degrading, cheng2025aha, liu2024audiomarkbench} evaluate robustness in audio generation or audio watermarking broadly, to the best of our knowledge, \emph{there is no focused study on the robustness of \vc{} itself}.
-These observations raise the crucial question for \vc.
+Despite this progress, most evaluations still emphasize clean, short-form, and utility-oriented settings.
+Practically, \vc{} systems face diverse deployment shifts: reference recordings may contain noise or interfering speakers; prompts may be long, irregularly formatted, or multilingual; generated audio may be compressed or re-encoded; and anti-cloning perturbations may be applied to preserve speeches.
+These shifts make \emph{robustness} a central yet underexplored requirement for modern \vc{}.

+Robustness in \vc{} is distinct from robustness in generic text-to-speech or audio generation.
+A \vc{} system must preserve textual content, speaker identity, naturalness, and safety-relevant behavior across the full generation pipeline.
+Failures may arise from input shifts, generation stressors such as long-form or expressive synthesis, output transformations such as compression, or security-relevant perturbations and countermeasures.

+Existing benchmarks do not fully capture this pipeline-level robustness problem. \vc{} benchmarks such as CloneEval~\cite{christop2025cloneval} standardize model comparisons, but primarily under clean or curated conditions and with metrics focused on generation quality.
+Conversely, general audio robustness and watermarking benchmarks such as AHa-Bench~\cite{cheng2025aha} and AudioMarkBench~\cite{liu2024audiomarkbench} study broader audio-generation or security questions, but are not designed around reference-conditioned speaker preservation.
+Together, these gaps leave open a fundamental question: